-You’ve been waiting months to hear back from the Social Security Administration about your disability claim.
+You’ve been waiting months to hear back from the Social Security Administration about your SSI disability claim.
 During that time, meeting your family’s basic needs has been a struggle.
 Finally, you receive a notice, and the news isn’t good.
-Your application was denied.
+Your SSI disability application was denied.
 Now what?

 If the U.S. Social Security Administration denied your initial claim for disability benefits, don’t give up.
-Graham & Graham can help you get your claim approved.
-The appeals process has several stages, each with its own requirements and complexities.
+Graham & Graham’s Social Security Disability (SSD) lawyers can help you get your claim reviewed and approved.
+The SSD appeals process has several stages, each with its own requirements and complexities.
 Our experienced Ohio Social Security lawyers can pinpoint the reason for your denial and craft a successful appeal.

 You’re Not Alone: Most SSD Claims Initially Denied!